srcimon/screwbox/UNRELEASED-CHANGES.md

 - Added `NettrunnerSmokeStyle` and refined `FireSmokeStyle`
 - Wind smoothly adjusts velocity instead of enforcing it (#1059)
+- Read smoke velocity and density at specified position (#1053)
+- Apply wind force to physics entities using `WindForceComponent`

 ### 🪛 Bug Fixes